-Although several LGBTI candidates ran for office in local elections in 2017, LGBTI activists noted that election authorities prevented one person who selfidentified as third gender from registering as a candidate for vice mayor because electoral quotas required the individual's party to register a "female" candidate for the position.
+Although several LGBTI candidates ran for office in local elections in recent years, LGBTI activists noted that election authorities prevented one person in 2017 who self-identified as third gender from registering as a candidate for vice mayor because electoral quotas required the individual's party to register a "female" candidate for the position; the Supreme Court ruled in favor of the government.
 Separately, LGBTI activists stated that some transgender persons refrained from voting out of fear of harassment or social scorn because transgender persons were forced to stand in lines reflecting the gender on their citizenship documents, regardless of whether they had changed gender in practice.

 According to LGBTI rights NGOs, harassment and abuse of LGBTI persons by private citizens and government officials declined during the year, especially in urban areas, although such incidents still occurred.
-Several NGOs praised the government, specifically the Ministry of Women, Children, and Senior Citizens, for taking the initiative in organizing LGBTI-related trainings and sensitivity programs to reduce violence and discrimination targeting LGBTI persons.

 LGBTI rights groups reported that gender and sexual minorities faced harassment from police during the year.
 The Nepal Police HRS confirmed that some low-level harassment occurred because many citizens held negative views of LGBTI persons.
 The HRS added that the Nepal Police were not immune to such social prejudices.
-According to LGBTI advocacy group Blue Diamond Society, in February police officers assaulted two transgender women without cause.
-After registering the case with police and the NHRC, the victims received a formal apology and the police paid medical expenses.